 Asynchronous: Anywhere, Anytime Convenience

-If we follow the bell curve back, we find ourselves at asynchronous communication (with no delay, at each party’s convenience).
+If we follow the bell curve back, we find ourselves at asynchronous communication but without a delay.
+Meaning, now we can communicate at each party’s convenience.

 Halfway there, we find Partners Healthcare, which offers eVisits as an alternative to routine, follow-up visits for patients from Massachusetts General Hospital and North Shore Medical Center.
 This virtual follow-up program has patients answer a set of clinical questions from their physician on the secure website platform, and their physician will then review and respond.